clarkema/sshcat/README.md

-SSH offers an easy way to move encrypted streams of bytes between hosts - the only reason not to use it for this task is the desire to avoid having to set up a temporary account for one of the parties on whichever machine is easiest to access; securing that account; and then tearing it down when the transfer is complete.
+SSH offers an easy way to move encrypted streams of bytes between hosts - the only reason not to use it for this task is the desire to avoid having to set up a temporary account for one of the parties on whichever machine is easiest to access; secure that account; and then tear it down when the transfer is complete.

 `sshcat` provides a dumb, temporary SSH server that has no links to any user